 We set out below the process for obtaining a divorce.
 Please note this does not deal with arrangements for children, or financial matters – these are dealt with separately.
 It is important to take legal advice to check that everything is dealt with properly.
 More information about how to deal with arrangements for children can be found here, and arrangements for finances here.

-Please be aware that we hope the divorce system will be overhauled altogether in 2020, with the introduction of no fault divorce.
-We are waiting to find out when this will arrive.
+Please be aware that we hope the divorce system will be overhauled altogether in 2021, with the introduction of no fault divorce.
+This is expected to arrive in the Autumn.

-We deal with the following process as well as advising about financial matters, arrangements for children and we tailor our advice to meet your specific needs and budget.
-The law will be reformed later this year, and also, you can now divorce online at the gov.uk website.
-We can help you with that too.
+We can deal with the divorce process as well as advising about financial matters, arrangements for children and we tailor our advice to meet your specific needs and budget.
+Most people deal with the divorce themselves on the gov.uk website, and use us to sort out finances/children.

 - To obtain a divorce, one person starts the process, and they are known as the Petitioner.
 The other person is the Respondent.

 - There is only one ground for divorce – that your marriage has irretrievably broken down.
 To prove this you must rely on one of the following five facts:

 - The Respondent’s adultery.
 The Petitioner must also confirm they find it intolerable to live with the Respondent.
 The Petition should include details of when and where the adultery took place.
 If the Respondent does not admit adultery, it can be difficult to prove, in which case it may be easier to use a different ground such as unreasonable behaviour.
 It is possible to name the person who the Respondent committed adultery with, but this is discouraged by the Family Proceedings Rules.
 If they are named they become a party to the proceedings and receive copies of the paperwork.

 - The Respondent’s unreasonable behaviour.
 You are required to give a few “particulars” or examples in the petition.